weezymatt/text-scrapbook/README.md

 # Text Scraping
+*Fill more and nicely*
-## A  scrapbook for text and data mining.
+A  scrapbook for text and data mining.